egmontmika/egmontmika.com/content/blog/your-valuable-life2.md

 Everything is valuable.

 In the Kingdom of God, there are no shadows.
 Everything is in His light.
-Also those moments when you feel sweaty and dirty from work.
-Exhausted and discouraged.
+Also those moments when you come home from work feeling sweaty and dirty.
+Exhausted or maybe even discouraged.
 When you are sick or people have betrayed you and everything seems dark.
 Still, you are in His light.

 YOU are valuable.